Complete the following steps prior to your departure to Ottawa so you can thrive when you arrive!

 - Learn what is included in your mandatory University Health Insurance Plan (UHIP) and consider travel insurance for the journey to Canada.

 - Stay informed about COVID-19 risks, prevention measures, and responses from the Government of Canada.
-Stay up to date on Carleton’s COVID-19 response, including answers to international student questions.
+Stay up to date on Carleton’s COVID-19 response.

 - Pack important medical records and order extra prescription medication you may need.

-- Get connected with a current Carleton student before you arrive through our mentorship programs.
+- Get connected with a current Carleton student before you arrive through our Global PALS mentorship programs.

-- Follow us on Instagram @SLRavens and subscribe to our weekly ISSO newsletter to stay up to date.
+- Subscribe to our weekly ISSO newsletter to stay up to date.

 - Pre-order your Campus Card online.